lukemildenberger/GAM-305-Group-Project-Team-2/README.md

 Luke: Bugs were few and far between, and when found they were taken care of swiftly.
 Screen sharing allowed for everyone to see the bugs being found and collaborate on how to fix them.
 Bobby: Finding and correcting bugs.
 The communication on what was and wasn't working helped made sure they got fixed.
+Talyx: Screen sharing of the game not only allowed for everyone to see bugs as they were found in real time, but it allowed for each member of the team the opportunity to present their thoughts on the bug.
+Regular meetings have also helped in the form of testing as we are regularly communicating with each other.

 **How were bugs identified and corrected?**